 Phillips Academy became a coeducational institution in 1973.
-Entering the 2013 season, the varsity teams have rung up a 398-143 record (.736), including a 15-3 mark and second straight Big East Prep Invitational Tournament championship in 2012.
+Entering the 2014 season, the varsity softball teams have rung up a 411-143 record (.742), including a rain-shortened 13-0 mark and third straight Big East Prep Invitational Tournament championship in 2013.
 PA has co-hosted this eight-team, double-elimination competition held on the third weekend in May since 2001.
-This April 27, the Blue registered the 400th varsity softball victory in the Academy’s history.
-Reaching these benchmarks is a gratifying by-product of PA’s emphasis at both the varsity and JV levels on individual skill development, team building and -- last but not least -- having fun.
+On May 24, the recently upgraded softball facility will be rededicated prior to the season-ending doubleheader vs. old rival Phillips Exeter Academy.
+These highlights reflect PA’s emphasis at both the varsity and JV levels on individual skill development, team building and -- last but not least -- having fun.

 PA has one of the best softball venues at the New England secondary level, consisting of two diamonds at Isham Field.
-Both have skinned infields, and the main diamond is equipped with recently upgraded features.
-The Athletic Department provided a new electronic scoreboard and thanks to a group of young alumnae who have been raising the necessary funds, Isham Field now has a batting cage/bullpen unit, permanent dugouts and larger bleachers situated behind the home plate backstop.
-A new equipment shed will be operational in 2014.
+Both have skinned infields, and the main diamond is equipped with a new electronic scoreboard and, thanks to a group of young alumnae who have been raising the necessary funds, Isham Field now has a batting cage/bullpen unit, permanent dugouts and larger bleachers situated behind the home plate backstop, and a new equipment shed is now in use.
 Friends, family and other spectators enjoy the cozy confines of Isham’s intimate setting while sitting in the stands or catching rays on the grassy bank that runs parallel to the third base line.

 The most exciting stories reflect what graduates have accomplished off the field.
 They are active professionally in the arts, business, education, engineering, environmental issues, health care, journalism, law, medicine, military, politics, public policy, research and travel, and live all over the world.
 They have families of their own and typically give back to their communities.
-Whether they are running water resources projects in Ghana, or serving as director of protocol and special events for a former U.S. House Speaker, or working on education reform for the Gates Foundation, or carrying out assignments while embedded with combat troops in Iraq, or running a software company in Australia, or performing surgery, or overseeing projects for a state office of transportation, or working part-time while raising children, or raising money for charities by running marathons, softball alumnae are among the many PA graduates who have put their Andover education and wide range of interests to good use.
+Whether they are running water resources projects in Ghana or serving as director of protocol and special events for a U.S. House Speaker, or working on education reform for the Gates Foundation or carrying out reporting assignments while embedded with combat troops in Iraq, running a software company in Australia, performing surgery, overseeing projects for a state office of transportation, helping to lead an inner-city young writers’ program, working part-time while raising children, or raising money for charities by running marathons, softball alumnae are among the many PA graduates who have put their Andover educations and wide range of interests to good use.
 If this sounds appealing and if you are eager to follow in such illustrious footsteps, we welcome your interest in our softball program.

 Coach: Peter Drench